 Classes and Objects in Java

-- Objects: Specific entity that is created from a class.
+- Object: A real instance created from a class.

 Real Life Analogy: Building Blueprint